modernAlcibiades/Tutorials/06.Lesson_ThinkingProperties/ThinkingPropertiesExercise/PopsicleFinance_properties_solution.md

   - (high) `totalFeesEarnedPerShare` increases monotonically
   - (medium) `Inactive` => Reward can only decrease (to 0)
   - (high) `feesCollectedPerShare` increases monotonically
+  - (high) only accrue functions should increase reward

 - High-level properties
   - (high) ERC20 properties should hold for balances